 Yet another example of Shakespearean anachronism comes from Act 1, Scene 2 of his play Macbeth:

 Nor would we deign him burial of his men

 Till he disbursed at Saint Colme’s inch

 Ten thousand dollars to our general use.”

-Another example of anachronism caused by a lack of research is in the novel “Pharaoh” written by a Polish writer Boleslaw Prus.
+Another example of anachronism caused by a lack of research is in the novel Pharaoh, written by the Polish writer Boleslaw Prus.
 The setting of the novel is the regime of Ramses XII (1087-1085 B.C).
-The writer mentions in his novel a Prince Harim’s canal in the time of Ramses XII and claims that it was of the size of the Suez Canal.
-Careful research reveals that the canal existed before the mentioned timeline of the narrative and it was much smaller than the Suez Canal.
+The writer mentions in his novel a Prince Harim’s canal in the time of Ramses XII, and claims that it was the size of the Suez Canal.
+Careful research reveals that the canal existed before the mentioned timeline of the narrative, and it was much smaller than the Suez Canal.

 “Heard melodies are sweet, but those unheard

-Notice the use of formal and a century old “ye” instead of informal and more appropriate to Keats’ time “you”.
-It is an anachronism but its use here is intentional as it is used to show the respect that the urn inspires in Keats; hence, produces an artistic effect.
+Notice the use of the century-old and formal term “ye,” rather than the informal and more appropriate to Keats’ time, “you.”
+It is an anachronism, but its use here is intentional, as it is used to show the respect that the urn inspires in Keats; hence, produces an artistic effect.